0cjs/8bitdev/src/objects.md

 A heapdata object starts with a two-byte header.

-The LSB describes the format and always has its least significant two bits set to `01`.
-The upper six bits are the format identifier (ranging from 1-63); when shifted left two bits with the lowest two bits set to the required `01` this whole byte is referred to as the _format number_.
-(Format number `$01` is a `byte` with value in the MSB and no additional data; in the heap this is recognized as the car of a cons cell rather than as heapdata.)
+The LSB describes the format and always has its least significant two bits set to `%10`.
+The upper six bits are the format identifier (ranging from 0-63); when shifted left two bits with the lowest two bits set to the required `%10` this whole byte is referred to as the _format number_.

 The MSB indicates the length of the data after the header, in bytes.
 (The actual storage used will be _len + 2_ rounded up to the next